exasol/exasol-testcontainers/doc/system_requirements.md

 #### Defining Required Optional Services
 `req~defining-required-optional-services~1`

-Users can decide whether or not they need one or more of the following services to be available for their tests:
+Integrators can decide whether or not they need one or more of the following services to be available for their tests:

 1. BucketFS
 2. UDFs